January 25, 2021

 - City of Beverly Hills Face Covering Mandate – Face coverings must be worn any time you are out in Beverly Hills including while working in essential businesses (updated May 5, 2020)

-Printable Social Distancing Graphics
+Printable Graphics and Flyers

 The COVID-19 Business Recovery Assistance Task Force is comprised of local business leaders to plan for the recovery and develop strategies for success for our business community as Beverly Hills prepares to re-open following the COVID-19 pandemic.